apanchenko/quadrat/docs/gdd.md

 # Thesaurus
-- quadrat - name of the game
+- quadrat - the name of the game
 - field   - one square element of the board
-- jade - randomly spawns on free fields, and holds one augment
+- jade    - randomly spawns on free fields

 # Keywords
 chekers, board, powerups, quadradius